The Patrick J. Scanlon MD Cardiovascular Research

 young age of 67, the Scanlon family established this fund at Loyola University Medical Center outside Chicago to support research

-at the Cardiovascular Institute (CVI).
+at the Cardiovascular Research Institute (CVRI).
 Loyola is a 501(c)(3) organiztion and all donations are tax deductible.

 We would like to thank all of the many friends, colleagues, and patients who have supported us and the fund!